civetweb/civetweb/docs/UserManual.md

 If a client intends to keep long-running connection, either increase this value or (better) use keep-alive messages.

+### keep\_alive\_timeout\_ms `500` or `0`
+Idle timeout between two requests in one keep-alive connection.
+If keep alive is enabled, multiple requests using the same connection are possible.
+This reduces the overhead for opening and closing connections when loading several resources from one server, but it also blocks one port and one thread at the server during the lifetime of this connection.
+Unfortunately, browsers do not close the keep-alive connection after loading all resources required to show a website.
+The server closes a keep-alive connection, if there is no additional request from the client during this timeout.

+Note: if enable\_keep\_alive is set to `no` the value of keep\_alive\_timeout\_ms should be set to `0`, if enable\_keep\_alive is set to `yes`, the value of keep\_alive\_timeout\_ms must be >0.
+Currently keep\_alive\_timeout\_ms is ignored if enable\_keep\_alive is no, but future versions my drop the enable\_keep\_alive configuration value and automatically use keep-alive if keep\_alive\_timeout\_ms is not 0.

 ### lua\_preload\_file
 This configuration option can be used to specify a Lua script file, which is executed before the actual web page script (Lua script, Lua server page